-These days, people have a low tolerance for bad quality and they expect positive viewing experiences.
+These days, people have a low tolerance for bad quality, and they expect positive viewing experiences.
 So, whether it’s natural or not, you have to make sure to pick an optimal location with solid lighting.

-If you’re indoors, try to be near a window or using a bright lamp in case you don’t have the proper equipment (key lights, backlights, fill lights, etc.) If you’re shooting outdoors, check the sunlight is not too bright or producing inconvenient shadows.
+If you’re indoors, try to be near a window or use a bright lamp in case you don’t have the proper equipment (key lights, backlights, fill lights, etc.) If you’re shooting outdoors, check the sunlight is not too bright or producing inconvenient shadows.

 To record the actual video, the hardware required is going to be a camera or a laptop in case you’re doing a screencast video.

 If you’re using a camera, make sure to check both the audio and visual quality before production.
 Test different angles, lighting, and the overall look and feel.
 Also, don’t forget about the tripod – There’s nothing more distracting or annoying than a shaky video!

 For a screencast recording, make sure to clean up your computer’s desktop environment and close unnecessary apps or programs.
 We also recommend you to practice walkthroughs of what you want to show a couple of times before the actual recording.
 This will help you be more confident about the process and get smoother cursor motions.

 Having additional footage is going to make your video more powerful.
 Enriching your story and the message you’re trying to convey.

 You surely want your piece to be dynamic and fun to watch, especially if it’s featuring people talking to the camera.
 So, B-Roll footage can help you add dimension, layers, and depth to your piece.
 For example, if you’re filming an interview, you might want to include external shots of your office to keep viewers engaged.